-- It worked in Latin American countries in the 1950s and 1960s, at least claimed so by the supporters of the policy. - But if you compare growth experiences across countries, - Countries adopting these policies grew more slowly than other countries not adopting them - ☐ The contrast with economic performances of export-led economies is even more pronounced - Also, if you compare economic performances of the same country during different time periods: - China pre 1980: total "independent" economy in the sense that international trade was non-existent and economic performance was terrible; post 1980s: one of the countries in human history with the highest sustainable growth - □ India pre-1990s vs. post 1990s
+- It worked in Latin American countries in the 1950s and 1960s, at least claimed so by the supporters of the policy. - But if you compare growth experiences across countries, - Countries adopting these policies grew more slowly than other countries that did not adopt them - The contrast with economic performances of export-led economies is even more pronounced - Also, if you compare economic performances of the same country during different time periods: - China pre 1980: total "independent" economy in the sense that international trade was non-existent and economic performance was terrible; post 1980s: one of the few countries in economic history with the highest sustainable growth - India pre-1990s (import substitution) vs. post 1990s (trade liberalization)